Serves: 4 people.

 - Stir in the lentils and stock.

-- Season thighs and place them bone down in the dish.
+- Season thighs with salt and pepper, and place them bone down in the dish.
 Bring to a simmer.

 - Put in the oven, uncovered, for 1 hour.
 If the liquid is evaporating too much, cover the casserole with a lid or foil.